GDPR

 https://support.google.com/analytics/answer/6004245

-Google Analytics cookies are used by the Data Controller for the purpose of statistical analysis of website traffic and visitor habits, ultimately for the purpose of improving the website and the user experience.
+The Data Controller uses Google Analytics cookies for the purpose of statistical analysis of website traffic and visitor usage habits, which ultimately serves to improve the website and the user experience.

-Analytics cookies collect information about the visiting habits of website users in an anonymous way.
+Analytical cookies collect information about the visiting habits of website users anonymously.
 The use of analytical cookies is only possible with the user’s consent, which you can withdraw at any time.

-What is the legal basis for the processing of data by cookies?
+What is the legal basis for data processing by cookies?

-The cookies that are essential for the use of the website are used by the Data Controller on the basis of its legitimate interest pursuant to Article 6(1)(f) GDPR, and the legal basis for the use of additional cookies is the consent of the data subject pursuant to Article 6(1)(a) GDPR, which can be given through the cookie manager.
+The Data Controller uses cookies that are essential for the use of the website on the basis of its legitimate interest pursuant to Article 6(1)(f) of the GDPR.
+The legal basis for the use of other cookies is the consent of the data subject pursuant to Article 6(1)(a) of the GDPR, which can be given via the cookie manager.

-In addition to the website cookie manager, all modern browsers allow you to change the cookie setting.
-Most browsers automatically accept cookies by default, but these can usually be changed to prevent automatic acceptance and will offer you the choice each time whether or not you want to allow cookies.
+In addition to the website’s cookie manager, all modern browsers allow you to change your cookie settings.
+Most browsers automatically accept cookies by default, but these can usually be changed to prevent automatic acceptance and offer you the choice of whether or not to accept cookies each time.

-Since cookies are intended to facilitate or enable the usability and processes of the website, by preventing or deleting the use of cookies, users may not be able to fully use the website’s features or the website may not function as intended in their browser.
+Since cookies are designed to facilitate and enable the usability and processes of the website, preventing or deleting cookies may result in users being unable to use the full functionality of the website or the website functioning differently than intended in their browser.

-You can find out about the cookie settings of the most popular browsers by following the links below:
+You can find out about cookie settings for the most popular browsers at the following links:

 Google Chrome: